 Each can has about 73 calories in it.
 For me this makes them more of a “treat” drink.
 Prior to making healthier decisions I wouldn’t have believed I’d call 73 calories of soft drink a “treat.”
 I would have consumed that many calories in beer within half an hour of finishing work.
 But – hey – I like it when people say I’m looking slim!

 The ingredients lists for Gunna drinks are clear and transparent.
-There ARE sweeteners (Sucralose) involved, as well as some natural flavourings, and stabilisers and antioxidants in some flavours.
+There ARE sweeteners (Sucralose) involved (I’d rather see Stevia, as in Trip Drinks), as well as some natural flavourings, and stabilisers and antioxidants in some flavours.

 With this in mind, Gunna drinks aren’t for those trying to stay away from sugar and sweeteners completely – but they don’t pretend to be.
 In my opinion the balance is absolutely bang on – a perfect blend of sugar and sweetener that tastes just right and keeps the calories pretty low.
 As I said, I do view these sodas as a treat, but it’s a much healthier one that an aspartame-packed mainstream soft drink.